MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/references-openapi.md

 ### What can a JSON Schema locator reference target

 - An internal component
-- An interal component subschema
+- An internal component subschema
 - An internal inline subschema
 - An external OpenApi document component
 - An external inline subchema [Not supported]